Guide, Updated 18 May 2026

 Annual tests 2024-25

-Source: DVSA DRT122A 2024-25 statistics under Open Government Licence v3.0.
-The pass percentage has moved within a 7.5 percentage point band over 17 years; year-to-year noise is roughly 1.8 percentage points, smaller than most candidates assume.
+Source: Volume-weighted aggregation across active GB car test centres in the DVSA DRT122A series under Open Government Licence v3.0, the DVSA national total for 2024-25 is 1,836,558 conducted car tests.
+The pass percentage has moved within a 5 percentage point band over 18 years; year-to-year noise is roughly 1 to 2 percentage points, smaller than most candidates assume.

 The full year-by-year series